xiezhongzhao/Contrast_Enhancement/README.md

 ```
 python test.py -name *.jpg -gamma 0.00
 ```
-The gamma parameter controls the local contrast enhancement, the gamma is in the range [0,1], the larger the gamma is, the more details the algorithm produces.
+The local contrast enhancement can be controlled by the gamma parameter in the range [0,1], the larger the gamma is, the more details the algorithm produces.

 3. The original images are shown on the left, and the enhanced image on the right.